NordicSemiconductor/zcbor/ARCHITECTURE.md

 When invoking CodeGenerator, the user must decide which types it will need direct access to decode/encode.
 These types are called "entry types" and they are typically the "outermost" types, or the types it is expected that the data will have.
+CodeGenerator will generate a public function for each entry type.

 The user can also use entry types when there are `"BSTR"`s that are CBOR encoded, specified as `Foo = bstr .cbor Bar`.
 Usually such strings are automatically decoded/encoded by the generated code, and the objects part of the encompassing struct.